fabrv/fabrv/README.md

 ### Hola! 👋
 🛠 I'm currently working on:
 - [BigoJs](https://github.com/fabrv/bigojs), a boilerplater and serverside rendered framework for NodeJs :)
-- Developing Chrome extensions for Telus International.
+- Developing Apps for Telus International.
 - Building a [timetracker](https://github.com/procesoseficientes/work-timetracker) for dynamic remote teams at Procesos Eficientes
 - Every now and then I write opinion articles for [El Sindicato](https://github.com/nevicad/sindicato-ufm), an independent student journal.